muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

-Year 2019 and I heard the words "anti-ciziten" as a political label (in an attack but still).
-It's a thing, the attack has some substance.
-It is mind boggling to me that it is a thing.
+Year 2019 and I heard the words "anti-citizen" as a political label (in an attack but still).
+It's a thing, the attack has some substance (generally speaking).
+It is mind boggling to me that this is a thing.

 *2019-7-18 9:46:42*